VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Experiments

-We chose NAG \citep{chen_normalized_2025} and NASA \cite{nguyen_snoopi:_2024} as our baseline.
-We also used a base model without negative guidance as a bare baseline, aiming to show the lower bound of the dataset (i.e., how likely the positive prompt will introduce the negative concept, if there is no negative guidance).
+We chose NAG \citep{chen_normalized_2025} and NASA \citep{nguyen_snoopi:_2024} as our baseline for few-step models.
+We also used a base model without negative guidance as a vanilla baseline, aiming to show the lower bound of the dataset. (i.e., how likely the positive prompt alone will help avoid negative concepts, if there is no negative guidance.
+This could happen either because the model is following the implication in the positive prompt, such as the word `missing', or simply by chance.)
 Because NASA's original source code was not publicly available at the time of writing, we reimplemented it based on NAG's codebase.
 Specifically, we replaced the guidance equation from NAG (Eq.~\ref{eq:nag1}) with NASA's equation (Eq.~\ref{eq:NASA}), removed normalization and blending, and enabled guidance when the scale is greater than 0 (instead of 1).
-Additionally, to compare our method in few-step models with CFG on original non-few-step models, we also used the original Stable Diffusion 3.5 Large with CFG as a baseline.
+Additionally, we compared our method in non-few-step models with CFG and used other models as external baselines (External baseline results are in Table~\ref{tab:external}, but the experiment details are in the Appendix).
+We included Flux Kontext \cite{labs_flux_knoest} as an image-editing baseline.
+We first generate an image using SD-3.5-Large-Turbo, and then edit the image with Flux Kontext using the prompt \texttt{Remove [negative prompt]}.
+Since NAG was focused on quality instead of negative prompt avoidance, we re-tuned its hyperparameter such that it has stronger negation following in trade-off of quality and positive prompt following.
+We name this variance as NAG Strong.
+Same for our VSF method, we provided two different variations with different hyperparameters, focusing on quality (VSF Quality) and negative prompt following (VSF Strong).
+Hyperparameter details are in the Appendix.